-According to NEC 695.7, the voltage at the line terminals of a fire pump can’t drop more than 15% of the rated voltage when the motor starts.
-This is an important consideration because the torque output of a motor is directly proportional to the voltage, with torque scaling as the square of the voltage.
+Imagine we’re dealing with fire pumps.
+NEC 695.7 tells us that the voltage at a fire pump’s line terminals shouldn’t drop more than 15% of the rated voltage when the motor starts.
+This is crucial because a motor’s torque output is directly linked to its voltage, with torque scaling as the square of the voltage.

-Let’s say the nominal locked rotor torque of a motor is 100-foot pounds at 240V.
-With reduced voltage, the motor may only create 50-foot pounds of torque.
-If this torque output is less than the starting torque of the motor, the motor won’t start.
+Suppose a motor has a nominal locked rotor torque of 100-foot pounds at 240V.
+If the voltage dips, the motor might only churn out 50-foot pounds of torque.
+If that’s less than the starting torque, the motor won’t even start!

-Although our pump isn’t a fire pump, the 15% check is still helpful in ensuring efficient power consumption with long conductor runs.
-It’s a good rule of thumb to follow.
-For more precision, you can review the torque-speed curve of the motor.
+Although our pump isn’t a fire pump, the 15% check still helps us ensure efficient power consumption with long conductor runs.
+It’s a solid rule of thumb to follow.
+For extra precision, you can check out the motor’s torque-speed curve.

-Thus, the total voltage drop allowed in our circuit is 240 volts x 0.15 = 36 volts, meaning the voltage at the load end of our circuit can’t be less than 204 volts.
+So, the total voltage drop allowed in our circuit is 240 volts x 0.15 = 36 volts, which means the voltage at the load end of our circuit can’t be less than 204 volts.

 K constant = ohms-cmil per foot (copper has a K value of 12.9 ohms-cmil/ft)

 I = current (or amperes) going to the load and returning from the load